supahgreg/cf-for-k8s/docs/platform_operators/scaling.md

             memory: #@ routecontroller_mem_request
 ```

-## Discovering all cf-for-k8s Pods
+## Discovering all cf-for-k8s pods

-`cf-for-k8s` puts pods in several different namespaces, so the most straightforward way to list all the pods that can be scaled up is by ignoring the kubernetes pods, with this command:
+`cf-for-k8s` puts pods in several different namespaces, so the most straightforward way to list all the pods that can be scaled up is by ignoring the Kubernetes pods, with this command:

 ```bash
 $ kubectl get pods -A | grep -v -e kube-system -e cf-workloads